tpersp/EchoMosaic/IDEAS.md

 - [x] Add option to shuffle display order of media in folders - should by default shuffle, with the option to turn off shuffle.
 [Shuffle toggle per stream]
 - [x] [2025-09-08] Add a light/dark theme toggle.
 [Theme toggle added]
 - [x] [2025-09-21] Expand Stable Horde controls with LoRA stacks, post-processing chains, and worker preference toggles directly in the dashboard.
+- [x] [2025-09-21] Move AI generator controls into a modal window and surface per-stream summaries on the dashboard.

 Notes
 - Use checkboxes to track status (unchecked → planned, checked → done).